-There are amazing campaigns, initiatives and charities you can join, such as giving up single use plastic for a few weeks, giving up plastic straws for good, taking part in beach clean ups, signing petitions, spreading the word and making donations.
+There are amazing campaigns, initiatives and charities you can join.
+Anything from creating plastic-free communities in your area, lobbying your local council, taking part in beach clean ups, signing petitions, spreading the word and making donations.
 Choose something you can manage and fully support and you will be making a difference straight away.

 Plastic Free July aims to raise awareness of the problems and amount of single-use disposable plastic in our lives and challenges people to do something about it.
 The challenge is quite simple…attempt to refuse single-use plastic during July.
-You can sign up for a day, a week or the whole month and try to refuse ALL single-use plastic or try the TOP 4: plastic bags, water bottles, takeaway coffee cups and straws.
+You can sign up for a day, a week or the whole month to: try avoiding the plastics that seem to fill your recycling bin, targeting the takeaway items that could end up in the ocean, going completely plastic free (finding alternatives to everything).
 Alone we are a drop, together an ocean!
 Sign up yourself, your business, group or school.
 During July they will send out a weekly email with tips and ideas to help you on your journey.
 There are also plenty of ideas here in the meantime.